godotengine/godot/modules/game_help/Terrain3D/doc/api/class_terrain3dmeshasset.rst

 - |void| **set_generated_type**\ (\ value\: :ref:`GenType<enum_Terrain3DMeshAsset_GenType>`\ )
 - :ref:`GenType<enum_Terrain3DMeshAsset_GenType>` **get_generated_type**\ (\ )

-Set this mesh asset to a generated QuadMesh to be used as a texture card.
+If enabled, this mesh asset will be set to a generated QuadMesh to be used as a texture card.

 .. rst-class:: classref-item-separator